The Swedish healthcare system

 Primary care is the basis in Swedish healthcare.
 According to the Health Care Act, primary care is defined as healthcare where open care is provided without delimitation in terms of illnesses, age or patient groups.
 Primary care is responsible for the need for basic medical treatment, nursing, preventive work and rehabilitation that do not require the medical and technical resources of the hospital or other special skills.

 Primary care consists of over 1000 health centers, district nurses and other home and family doctoral clinics.
-According to the Health Care Act, county councils and regions are obliged to introduce healthcare systems that allow citizens to choose between primary care providers.
-All healthcare providers who meet the requirements of the county councils in the welfare systems have the right to establish themselves in primary care with public compensation.
+According to the Health Care Act, regions are obliged to introduce healthcare systems that allow citizens to choose between primary care providers.
+All healthcare providers who meet the requirements of the regions in the welfare systems have the right to establish themselves in primary care with public compensation.

 At health centers, doctors in general medicine work with nurses, physiotherapists, occupational therapists and curators.
 If a patient is unable to get the correct treatment or diagnosis at the healthcare center, a referral will be written to the appropriate specialist care provider.